KxSystems/docs-v1/docs/ml/nlp.md

 Syntax: `.nlp.sentiment x`

-Where `x` is string or a list of strings (==dicts and tables??==), returns a dictionary or table containing the sentiment of the text.
+Where `x` is string or a list of strings, returns a dictionary or table containing the sentiment of the text.

 An run of sentences from _Moby Dick_:
 ```q